Division B Rules Clarifications

 Event rules for ALL Science Olympiad events printed in the 2017 Official Rules Manuals supersede any and all materials found at the "Science Olympiad Student Center Wiki" or anywhere else online.
 The "Science Olympiad Student Center Wiki" is not maintained by National Science Olympiad.
 National Science Olympiad does not publish any event rules online or any location other than the Official Paper Based Rules Manual or Event Rules Mobile Apps.

-Anatomy & Physiology - Crime Busters - Ecology - Fast Facts - Food Science
+Anatomy & Physiology - Bio-Process Lab - Bottle Rocket - Crime Busters - Dynamic Planet - Ecology - Fast Facts - Food Science

 Hovercraft - Microbe Mission - Mission Possible - Rocks and Minerals - Towers - Wright Stuff